Note: The course Animal Personality alternates with the course Animal Cognition. The next Animal Cognition course will be given in 2022-2023.

 Mode of instruction

-For each meeting, participants will be asked to read and prepare one chapter from the book or review an article so that they can actively participate during discussions.
+For each meeting, participants will be asked to read and prepare one review and/or data article so that they can actively participate during discussions.
 In addition, per session there will be two student presentations on selected primary literature pertaining to the theme of the week.
 Each participant is expected to prepare one oral presentation plus a written summary, and to act once as a chairperson during a presentation and ensuing discussion of another person.

 Participants will be evaluated based on the quality of their presentation and the summary, their performance as a chairperson, and the quality and quantity of their contribution to discussion sessions.

-Handouts, instructions and literature lists and all general course information will be made available via the digital learning environment Blackboard.
+Handouts, instructions and literature lists and all general course information will be made available via the digital learning environment Brightspace.

 Exchange and Study Abroad students, please see the Prospective students website for more information on how to apply.